-“No one group can meet that kind of demand so the purpose of this site is to have a one stop place where anything you want to know about knockers can be found,” Barb explains.
-She describes the site as a work in progress, but it’s essentially a Knitted Knockers Central already.
+“The site is a one stop destination where anything you want to know about knockers can be found,” Barb explains.
 It includes info on how to set up a Knitted Knockers volunteer group, how to approach doctor’s office, clinics, and locations to distribute them, how to request a knocker, as well as ideas on how to recruit knitters.
-She’s also got the Knitted Knockers patterns available for download, along with videos and resources on how to knit them.
+She’s also got the Knitted Knockers patterns available for free download, along with videos and resources on how to knit or crochet them.
 There’s also a knitting group and provider directory, so you can find them in your local area.

 This testimonial, which is just one of many Barb has received, beautifully sums up how incredibly important her mission is…